Neverous/boxeehack/README.md

 If you want to you can also uninstall manually:

-Log in to the boxee box over telnet with: telnet [your-boxee-ip] 2323 Type in the password "secret"
+Log in to the boxee box over ssh with: ssh [your-boxee-ip] Type in the password "secret"
 Edit the boxeehal.conf file in /data/etc/boxeehal.conf using either vi or nano and remove the hack from the password field (or use the earlier instructions to disable the hack, however without rebooting).
 Then remove the hack with: rm -Rf /data/hack